easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_03_external_modules.md

 version = 3.3.8.10
 ```

-The environment variable `$EBROOTFFTW` will also be defined according to the `prefix` specified in the metadata file.
+The environment variable `$EBROOTFFTW` will also be defined according to the `prefix` specified in the metadata file,
+which is always pointing to an environment variable and starting a path relative from there.

+As a result of this definition, to a correctly written easyblock, the `cray-fftw/3.3.8.10` module will appear as
+if it is the EasyBuild-installed `FFTW/3.3.8.10` module and during the installation process, the environment
+variables `EBROOTFFTW` and `EBVERSIONFFTW` will be defined as expected.

-On LUMI, users in generally don't need to be too concerned about the metadata file as the EasyBuild-user (and other hidden
+On LUMI, users don't need to be too concerned about the metadata file as the EasyBuild-user (and other hidden
 EasyBuild configuration modules) take care of pointing to the right metadata file, which is specific for each version of the
 Cray PE and hence each version of the LUMI software stack.